(Effective Fall 2019)

 Students desiring to enter into the paramedic profession are strongly encouraged to complete the following courses while in high school: four units of Anatomy and Physiology (with lab), four units of English, three units of Psychology, and three units of mathematics, including Algebra and Statistics.

 Special Admissions Requirements

-- apply therapeutic and professional communication skills when working with patients, patients' significant others, colleagues, other health care providers, and members of the community.
+- Apply appropriate interpersonal skills when working with patient’s family members/bystanders, colleagues, other healthcare providers, and members of the community.

 |BIO103||Human Anatomy and Physiology Survey||4|